jaimix4/smart-trash-bin-my-thesis/README.md

 ## Object Detection Approach

+For accurate classification of the objects, they first need to be localized by a computer vision algorithm that extracts a region of interest (ROI) that is inputted to the CNN.
+The device features an enclosure where the object is deposited and then the camera takes frames for the classification.

+[Enclosure image]

+This enclosure has a constant background, for this reason the computer vision algorithm is based on a background subtraction (BS) with a mixture of Gaussian model (MOG).
+This BS model detects the presence of an object and then, with a saliency algorithm, the ROI is extracted and then passed to the CNN.
+It is basically a two-step object detector.
+A diagram of this process is presented below.

+[Diagram CV]

+Examples of how the algorithm works are presented below.

+[gif and stuff]

+A simple code of this methodology is presented in this [collab notebook](https://colab.research.google.com/notebooks/intro.ipynb).

+Overall, the classification system is a two stage object detector which features an % mAP at 75% IoU on the test set.
+The system is capable of running at 30 FPS at presence of object detection mode and 7 FPS at inference mode.
+These metrics were taken while running the algorithm in the Raspberry Pi 4 with Coral USB accelerator.

 ### End-to-End Object Detection Alternative

+There is also the option of using an end-to-end object detection CNN.
+This option was explored but expenses related to cloud computing moved the exploration of this approach to further research.
+The limited test done with this technique indicates that SSD-MobileNetV2 or SSDLite-MobileDet, seems suitable for the application.
+After the thesis work, a paper related performance, cost, time comparisons of two step objects detectors vs end-to-end object detectors for large deployment applications is scheduled for submission.

 ## Smart Bin Design

+The physical segregation is done with a mechanical system mainly based on RC servos actuators.
+It was designed with 3D CAD modeling software.
+The figures below show some features of the design.

+[Images ...]

 ## Dynamical Simulations for Electromechanical System Validation

+The kinematics and dynamics were validated with MATLAB Simscape Multibody.
+The control system was validated with 3D dynamic simulations, to mainly estimate the power consumption of the device.
+Overall, The system runs at 5 V power supply, in standby operation the system consumes < 4 A and during segregation a maximum of 9 A validated with simulations and physical experimentation.
+The figures below show the block diagram of the system and media of some simulations.

+[block diagram .... simulation of main actuator with current graph to the side]

 ## Integration of Software and Hardware

+Information yet to be released.
+Final tests and writing

 ## References